-- Ability to work with clients from diverse backgrounds.
-The-An’s concern for people leads her to an emphasis on a collaborative approach to client services to push for her client's positive results.
-The-An has had extensive experience helping clients from varying backgrounds ranging from low-income families and young entrepreneurs to large developers.
+With a focus on her clients’ well-being, The-An emphasizes a collaborative approach to client service to understand their issue to strengthen the firm’s strategy.
+She has had extensive experience helping clients from varying backgrounds ranging from large corporation and developers, to young entrepreneurs and low-income families.
 Her ability to adapt to different situations allows her to build rapport with people from all backgrounds.
-This approach aids her practice in law, whether collaborating with all parties to achieve the best results for her clients or taking depositions.
+This approach aids her practice in law with all parties to achieve the best results for her clients.

 Awards & Recognition